 - Other parties – A number of other parties may also play a role in causing (and, consequently, be liable for) motorcycle accidents.
 For example, roadway construction crews and companies can be liable for crashes when their failures to contain their equipment and/or properly redirect traffic cause wrecks.

 Please be aware that:

-- A number of parties can be liable for single wreck.
-Figuring out all liable parties for a crash is integral to determining any possible recoveries.
+- A number of parties can be liable for a single wreck.
+Figuring out all liable parties for a crash is integral to maximizing victims’ recoveries.

 An attorney at the Amaro Law Firm can help you figure out the cause(s) and liable party (or parties) for your motorcycle wreck.